 - Donate HK$1,200：Provide a month of food to 10 families in hunger

 - Online Donation: Donate Now

 - Bank Transfer*：Please make a direct deposit into HSBC account #640-068318-838

 - Crossed Cheque*：Please make a cheque payable to Plan International Hong Kong Limited.

 - Cash Donation via Circle K, VanGO or U Select*

 Please visit any Circle K, VanGO or U Select in Hong Kong and present the barcode to make a cash donation*.
 (Each transaction cannot exceed HK$5,000.)

-- Mobile Donation*：Please scan the QR code below to donate.
+- Mobile Donation*：Please scan the PayMe code below to donate.

-*Please send the original bank receipt/ crossed cheque/ Circle K, VanGO or U Select original receipt/ a screenshot of the mobile donation transaction details/ last eight digit of your Alipay transaction number together with your name, telephone number and email address to Plan International Hong Kong by mail or email.
+*Please send the original bank receipt/ crossed cheque/ Circle K, VanGO or U Select original receipt/ a screenshot of the mobile donation transaction details together with your name, telephone number and email address to Plan International Hong Kong by mail or email.
 Please mark “Africa Food Crisis Relief ”.
 (Email: [email protected] Address: 21/F, 9 Chong Yip Street, Kwun Tong, Hong Kong)